 3. Interview/Personality Test - 50 Marks

-The candidates applying for the KAS, have to clear every stage of examination to be eligible to be appointed as KAS Officer.
+The candidates applying for the KAS exam 2023, have to clear every stage of the examination to be eligible to be appointed as KAS Officers.

 |S No||Details of Papers||Maximum Marks||Exam Duration||Number of Questions|